mind1990/express-intro-lab/README.md

   ```
   ├── server.js  // your server code
-  ├── package.json    // project info and dependencies; changed by npm init or npm install --save somePackage
+  ├── package.json    // project info and dependencies; changed by npm init or npm install somePackage
   ├── public  // i.e. client-side
   │   ├── images  // images to serve to client
   │   ├── scripts  // or js